zalando/zally/README.md

 So why should you choose Zally?
 - It supports [Zalando's RESTful Guidelines](http://zalando.github.io/restful-api-guidelines/)
 - It can be used in multiple ways: RESTful API, CLI and Web interface
+- Highly customizable (with Kotlin)

 ## License